microsoft/CameraTraps/api/batch_processing/README.md

 Using Storage Explorer, right click on the container or blob you'd like to grant access for, and choose "Get Shared Access Signature...".
 On the dialogue window that appears,
 - cross out the "Start time" field if you will be using the SAS token right away
 - set the "Expiry time" to a date in the future, about a month ahead is reasonable.
-The SAS token needs to be valid for the duration of this the batch processing request.
+The SAS token needs to be valid for the duration of the batch processing request.
 - make sure "Read" and "List" are checked under "Permissions" (see screenshot)

 Click "Create", and the "URL" field on the next screen is the value required for `input_container_sas` or `images_requested_json_sas`.